-- FP methods currently

-available do not address all

-unmet need.

-- 2. SDM addresses user's concerns, helps fill a critical

-- When used correctly and consistently-and most users do-SDM is 95% effective.

-- 4. Adding SDM to the method mix expands choice, increases CPR, and reduces unmet need.

-- 5. SDM brings new users to FP.
+FP methods currently available do not address all unmet need.
+6. SDM is easy and inexpensive to integrate into programs.
+2. SDM addresses user's 7.
+SDM helps bring new concerns, helps fill a critical partners to the FP field. gap.
+8. SDM improves access to 3.
+When used correctly and FP because it can easily consistently-and most users be offered outside of do-SDM is 95% effective. the health system.
+Adding SDM to the method 9.
+SDM involves men in FP mix expands choice, and improves condom increases CPR, and reduces counseling. unmet need.
+10.SDM contributes to 5.
+SDM brings new users to FP. women's empowerment.